codex-semantics-library/patricia-tree/README.md

   This is especially useful when using [GADTs](https://v2.ocaml.org/manual/gadts-tutorial.html) for the type of keys.
 - Allows easy and fast operations across different types of maps and set (e.g. an intersection between a map and a set), since all sets and maps, no matter their key type, are really integer sets or maps.
-- Multiple choices for internal representation (`Node`), which allows for efficient storage (no need to store a value for sets), or using weak nodes only (values removed from the tree if no other pointer to it exists).
+- Multiple choices for internal representation (`NODE`), which allows for efficient storage (no need to store a value for sets), or using weak nodes only (values removed from the tree if no other pointer to it exists).
 This system can also be extended to store size information in nodes if needed.
-- Exposes a common interface (`view`) to allow users to write their own pattern matching on the tree structure without depending on the `Node` being used.
+- Exposes a common interface (`view`) to allow users to write their own pattern matching on the tree structure without depending on the `NODE` being used.

 ## Quick overview